gokulkrishnan-d/recipe-shop/README.md

 ## Observables

 If u are creating the own observable u need to unsubscribe once its finished , but for preDefined observables no need for that.

+- is a data source
+- just objects from lib(Events,Http Requests  etc)
+- Observer( is a subscribe)*Handle Data  * Handle Error  *Handle completion
+  - it may never complete depends on requirements
+  - mainly for the handling of asynchronous operations